xpack/web-jekyll/pages/install.md

 ---
-title: How to install the xPack tools
+title: How to install the xPack prerequisites
 permalink: /install/

 toc: false